jimaima-rahman/ac_ui/README.md

-# ac_ui
+# Ac_app UI

-A new Flutter project.
+A mini Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.a front end project with a very attractive UI with statemanagement Riverpod.

 A few resources to get you started if this is your first Flutter project: